How to Pick a Wedding Band that Complements the Engagement Ring

 You can even ask if the designer created a matching band for you, too.
 If this is the case, all the rings will carry some of the same elements, giving them a cohesive look.

 Consider the Shape

-If there is no matching band for your fiancee's engagement ring, the next step will be to decide what shape will look best.
-If her ring has a large diamond solitaire, she may want to consider a u-shaped band that will fit snuggly around the center diamond.
+If there is no matching band for your fiance's engagement ring, the next step will be to decide what shape will look best.
+If her ring has a large diamond solitaire, she may want to consider a u-shaped band that will fit snugly around the center diamond.

 Halo engagement rings, on the other hand, look great with straight bands.
 If she wants to add more bling, a ring enhancer can fit around either side of the engagement ring to make it appear like she has three rings on.